suryobuwono/simple-customer-membership/README.md

-# PacCommerce: A Simple Customer Membership Management System
+# Python Project: A Simple Customer Membership Management System

 A simple Python-based customer membership management system designed for a fictional e-commerce service called **PacCommerce**.
 PacCommerce offers three membership tiers — **Platinum**, **Gold**, and **Silver** — each with its own unique benefits and requirements.
 This program includes functionality for storing a member database, displaying benefits, checking requirements, automatically predicting membership tiers using Euclidean distance, verifying user identities, calculating price discounts, and providing admin-level access for user management.